MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 Suppose after you trained a model with the invoice forms, you wanted to see how a model trained on labeled data performs.
 When you trained a model without labels you only used the **.jpg** forms from your Azure blob container.
 Now you will train a model using the **.jpg** and **.json** files.

+1. In Visual Studio Code, in the **21-custom-form/sample-forms** folder, open **fields.json** and review the JSON document it contains.
+This file defines the fields that you will train amodel to extract from the forms.
+2. Open **Form_1.jpg.labels.json** and review the JSON it contains.
+This file identifies the location and values for named fields in the **Form_1.jpg** training document.
+3. Open **Form_1.jpg.ocr.json** and review the JSON it contains.
+This file contains a JSOn representation of the text layout of **Form_1.jpg**, including the location of all text areas found in the form.

+    *The field information files have been provided for you in this exercise.
+For your own projects, you can create these files manually or use the [sample labeling tool](https://docs.microsoft.com/azure/cognitive-services/form-recognizer/quickstarts/label-tool).*

-1. In Visual Studio Code, in the **21-custom-form** folder, expand the **C-Sharp** or **Python** folder depending on your language preference.
+4. In Visual Studio Code, in the **21-custom-form** folder, expand the **C-Sharp** or **Python** folder depending on your language preference.
-2. Right-click the **train-with-labels** folder and open an integrated terminal.
+5. Right-click the **train-with-labels** folder and open an integrated terminal.
-3. Install the Form Recognizer package by running the appropriate command for your language preference:
+6. Install the Form Recognizer package by running the appropriate command for your language preference:

 **C#**